 But while newer in the market, elliptical machines deserve a second look.
-They not only exercise the lower body and pump up the heart like treadmills do; they also give your upper body a good aerobic workout.
-Elliptical machines have different models and makes, but for the most part they resemble cycling machines where you don’t actually get to sit down while you cycle – in fact, you do your pedaling standing up, on flat vertical pedals!
+They not only exercise the lower body and pump up the heart as treadmills do; they also give your upper body a good aerobic workout.
+Elliptical machines have different models and make, but for the most part, they resemble cycling machines where you don’t actually get to sit down while you cycle – in fact, you do your pedaling standing up, on flat vertical pedals!

 If the treadmill lessens the friction between your feet and the running area, the elliptical trainer virtually removes it, providing more fluidity of movement but at the same time inviting the body to use less force.

 If you want a stronger and more solidly” built” lower body, you should definitely get the treadmill.
 The treadmill is great for people who want to build up their stamina while toning their leg muscles.
 It’s especially useful for people who need to train for marathons or walkathons.
 The elliptical training machine, being a lower-impact device, doesn’t bulk up your limbs as much but does provide a full-body workout.
 It distributes the results of the exercise equally throughout both the upper and lower parts of the body.

 About the author: Best-elliptical-machines provide you with info on Elliptical trainers, elliptical training and much more.